 Objective and Strategy

-The Fund seeks to generate high risk-adjusted absolute returns with low correlation to the broad equity and fixed income markets.
-However, there can be no assurance that the Fund will achieve its investment objective.
+The Fund seeks total return through growth of capital and current income.
+There can be no assurance that the Fund will achieve its investment objective.

-Why Invest in the Brookfield Global Listed Infrastructure Long Short UCITS Fund
+Why Invest in the Brookfield U.S. Listed Real Estate UCITS Fund

 A Fund with Income and Growth Potential